WiserTixx/WiserMod/README.md

 # WiserMod

-WiserMod is a mcbe client/launcher developed by WiserTixx with the WiserMod team\n We have a lot of features comming so stay tuned!
+WiserMod is a mcbe client/launcher developed by WiserTixx with the WiserMod team

+We have a lot of features comming so stay tuned!

 # Download